 Some persons have made a career out of football and have amassed significant wealth.
-Here is a list of 10 of the richest African footballers ever.
+Here is a list of some of the richest African footballers ever.

 Net Worth: $40 million